 How can I manage a carcinoid tumor?

-Make sure you follow a nutritious, high-protein diet.
+Try to follow a healthy, high-protein diet.

-Reduce stress as much as possible.
+Reduce stress as much as you can.

 Try mind-body exercises such as yoga or tai chi to help reduce anxiety and stress.